General Rules

 the build and on the host architecture (the two may be different).
 If you need a general purpose

-testing rule, use sh_test
+testing rule, use sh_test.

 Cross-compilation Considerations